SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

 **Note**: If the document does **not** use responsive design **do not define this tag**!

-Long story short, this non-standard HTML definition tells mobile browser how to interpret the document in terms of the vistualized viewport and whether it should use the downloaded documents' design or scale the full sized, non-responsive rendered document down and let users zoom, pan as most small display devices do for non-responsive designs to enable the user to interact with the document whether it is optimized for the particular device or not.
+Long story short, this non-standard HTML definition tells mobile browser how to interpret the document in terms of the visualized viewport and whether it should use the downloaded documents' design or scale the full sized, non-responsive rendered document down and let users zoom, pan as most small display devices do for non-responsive designs to enable the user to interact with the document whether it is optimized for the particular device or not.

 More information here: https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag